 Friendliness

-Typically, when chicks are young it is the cockerels that tend to be the friendliest.
-They will come up to you when you put your hand in the brooder and show no signs of fear whereas the pullets can be more wary and skittish.
+When chicks are young, the cockerels tend to be the friendliest.
+They will come up to you when you put your hand in the brooder and show no fear, whereas the pullets can be wary and skittish.

 Physical signs

-As your chick begins to grow a few physical characteristics will greatly help in determining gender.
-These will become more obvious as the chick matures into the “teenage” stage of growth.
+As your chick grows, a few physical characteristics will significantly help determine gender.
+These will become more obvious as the chick matures into the “teenage” growth stage.

 1. Comb and wattles